phillord/hermit-reasoner/readme.txt

+HermiT is an OWL 2 DL reasoner that uses the direct semantics.
+It supports all OWL2 DL constructs and the datatypes required by the OWL 2 specification.

 HermiT is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later